Famous for kilts, bagpipes, haggis and outstanding natural beauty, Scotland is a country that boasts much culture and tradition.

 Some top-line facts and figures about Scotland

-BBC Bitesize animations about Scottish history: the Battles of Stirling Bridge (1297) and Falkirk (1298), Rober the Bruce and the Battle of Bannockburn in 1314
+Watch BBC Bitesize animations about Scottish history and the Wars of Independence and find out more about the Battles of Stirling Bridge (1297) and Falkirk (1298), Rober the Bruce and the Battle of Bannockburn in 1314.
+There are Scottish history documentary clips to watch, too

 Read about the history of Scotland